isbogdanov/forge-protocol/README.md

 All 10 instances learn in parallel within each stage.
 At the end of each stage, the best-performing instance's memory is broadcast to all others (champion replacement).
 Instances that exceed the graduation threshold are frozen and excluded from further updates.

 **Individual / Ablation** (`experiment_reflexion_eval.yaml`) — `transfer_strategy: "individual"`, 20 instances per run.
 Each instance learns in complete isolation — no knowledge is shared between instances across stages.
-This serves as the no-broadcast ablation to measure the contribution of population-level transfer.
+This is the no-broadcast ablation.

 ### Key fields